alvaroscelza/guest-ready-entry-test/README.md

 ## Effort Registry

-The entire project took 194 minutes to be completed.
+The entire project took 214 minutes in total, to be completed.

 ## Technology Stack